makrai/notes/arora17-sentence-sidf.md

 ## Word embeddings

 * two approaches
-  * from neural network[s] or by low rank approximation of co-occurrence stats
+  * from neural networks or by low rank approximation of co-occurrence stats
   * closely related
     * Levy & Goldberg, 2014
     * Hashimoto+ 2016 Word embeddings as metric recovery in semantic spaces
     * Arora+ 2016 A latent variable model approach to PMI-based word embeddings
-      * [the sentence vector in this paper] can be seen as approximate inference of the latent variables in their generative model
+      * the sentence vector in this paper can be seen as approximate inference of the latent variables in their generative model

 ## Phrase/Sentence/Paragraph embeddings